FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/url-rules.md

 When you add a URL match rule and response, this enables you to mock out what the response is to requests with these chosen URL match rules.

-After uploading the mockdefinition to the server using the designer, you can now generate a request with tools like Postman that will replicate the scenario.
-Setting the URL endpoint path to match the rule(s) that you have created and receiving back the responses mocked out earlier.
+After uploading the mockdefinition to the server using the designer, you can now generate a request using CURL commands or your favorite testing tool.
+Set the URL endpoint path to match the rule(s) that you have created and receive back the responses mocked out earlier.

 ### Creating a URL match rule in the Designer